akmur/alex-11ty/posts/2019-03-14-the-simplest-practical-react-hooks-tutorial.md

   - Articles
 ---

-Since React hooks came out with React 16.8, I&#8217;ve seen many hooks tutorials popping up.
+Since React hooks came out with React 16.8, I've seen many hooks tutorials popping up.
 They are surely interesting and I recommend them, but they can be sometimes a bit long and scary.
 In any case, as always I think it is beneficial to explain things with different words.

 In a nutshell, React Hooks are used to add state and lifecycle to function components, which, prior to Hooks, could only be &#8220;dumb&#8221; and print whatever props they were passed from outer components.